-Enlarge merge candidate list size to 8.
+1) + enlarge merge candidate list size to 8.

 When two MVs are both available in a list, if the two reference indices are equal, the motion vectors are averagely calculated; otherwise, the MV and reference index with the smaller merge index are used.
 If only one MV is available in a list, use the MV and reference index directly.
 If no MV is available, keep this list invalid.

+3)+ redundancy is removed when adding a proposed combined average merge candidate.

 Experimental Results

 The proposed method has been implemented on VTM-2.0.1[2], and all the tests were conducted under the common test conditions [3].
-The experimental results of the Test (a) – (d) compared to VTM-2.0.1 are shown in Table1, Table2, Table3, and Table4, separately.
+The experimental results of the Test (a) – (e) compared to VTM-2.0.1 are shown in Table1, Table2, Table3, Table4, and Table5 separately.